zengzmy/casa0018/Assessment/Report/README.md

 ## Research Question
-How does Transfer learning deploy the model for training traffic sign pictures on Arduino, and what is the effect?
+How does transfer learning deploy the model for training traffic sign pictures on Arduino, and what is the effect?

 ## Application Overview
 The first is data collection.
 This article collects a large number of pictures of various traffic signs from the Kaggle website and divides them into a training set and a test set.
 Then convert the picture into a format that can be used in this practice.